 You can also grab the Free Video Essentials Gear List I mention in the Periscope.

-Penny Kelley is a Traffic Coach and Lead Generation specialist.
+Penny Kelley is a Professional Business Coach and Lead Generation specialist.
 She is also a wife, mom to 2 great kids and 1 spoiled cat, wine lover and soccer fan.
+Connect with Penny on Facebook, YouTube and on her Blog.

 What do you do in your spare time to secure your future?
 Contact Penny here.